 In both procedures, the specific gravity should read between 1.255 and 1.275 for a fully charged battery.
 This may need to be adjusted for ambient temperature.
 Also, this is a good time to inspect the fluid for discoloration.
-Brown or gray cloudiness in the fluid indicates that the battery is nearing the end of its life.
+Brown or gray cloudiness in the fluid indicates it is nearing the end of the battery’s life.

 Storing Your RV Battery

-Since you may not be using your RV all year, an important part of lead-acid battery maintenance is your storage procedure.
+Since you may not be using your recreational vehicle all year round, an important part of lead-acid battery maintenance is your storage procedure.

 Your RV battery storage area should be:

-During extended storage, you should schedule check-ups on your RV battery for once a month.
+During extended storage, you should schedule check-ups on your battery once a month.
 For these check-ups, you should open the casing to check the water levels.
-You should also use your multimeter to check the battery voltage, and possibly top-up the battery charge if it’s dropping.
+You should also use your multimeter to check the RV battery voltage, and possibly top-up the battery charge if it’s dropping.

 It’s important for all RV owners to understand how to conduct proper maintenance on your recreational vehicle batteries in a safe manner.

 First of all, make sure you disconnect your RV from its power source and that the battery disconnect switch is turned off before working on the battery.
-Your 12-volt battery cannot electrocute you, but your 120-volt outlets certainly can.
+12-volt RV batteries cannot electrocute you, but your 120-volt outlets certainly can.